-CCBA/CBAP prep questions and answers with explanations – BA planning and monitoring (1)
+CCBA/CBAP prep questions & answers with explanations – BA planning and monitoring (1)

 Question 1.
 When planning how the requirements management process will address requests for change, the business analyst should consider the cost and time estimates of the requested change, its associated benefits and risks, and the: